-In reality, he may just be looking left and right to decide which way to go but my apply the rule of thirds and not placing the subject in the middle you have created some tension…and that’s good!
+In reality, he may just be looking left and right to decide which way to go but by applying the rule of thirds and not placing the subject in the middle you have created some tension…and that’s good!

-This is a technique employed by Pangolin co-founder Gerhard “Guts” Swanepoel and it’s simple and should be at your agenda when looking for a great shot.
+This is a technique employed by Pangolin co-founder Gerhard “Guts” Swanepoel and it’s simple and should be on your agenda when looking for a great shot.

-All you have to do as you are framing your shot is quickly scan around the edges of the image as a whole and look for things that might distract.
+All you have to do as you are framing your shot is quickly scan around the edges of the image as a whole and look for things that might distract you.
 Is there a dark blob of vegetation in the top right?
-Is there a prominent stick or branch emerging from bottom left that will be a nightmare to clone out later?
+Is there a prominent stick or branch emerging from the bottom left that will be a nightmare to clone out later?